Skip to content

 Leading Biodegradable Urns on the Market Today

-More people throughout the U.S. are choosing cremation instead of burials for their end of life decision than ever before.
-In 2015, and for the first time ever, the cremation rate surpassed burials in the U.S. with more than half of Americans choosing to be cremated.
-The National Funeral Director’s Association projects that this trend will accelerate and that over 80% of Americans will choose cremation by 2030 (up from just 50% in 2015 and 25% in 1999).
-There are many reasons for this dramatic shift in preference, with the main driver being cremation cost - it is much more affordable than burial.
-Also, families are simply less traditional than in the past and many are interested in new, special ways to give back and celebrate a loved one’s life after a cremation.
-For these reasons, biodegradable urns and other eco-friendly memorial options involving cremated ashes are surging in popularity.
+Throughout the U.S., more and more people are choosing cremation instead of burial for their end-of-life decisions than ever before.
+In 2015, and for the first time ever, the cremation rate surpassed burials in the U.S., with more than half of Americans choosing to be cremated.
+The National Funeral Director’s Association projects that this trend will accelerate and that over 80% of Americans will choose cremation by 2035 (up from just 50% in 2015 and 25% in 1999).
+While there are several reasons for this dramatic shift, one of the biggest is cost; cremation is much more affordable than a traditional burial.
+Also, families are becoming more environmentally conscious as they seek innovative, eco-friendly ways to celebrate a loved one’s life.
+For these reasons, biodegradable urns are surging in popularity.

-There are many biodegradable urns on the market today with more being introduced each year.
-Some biodegradable urns will grow trees, while others are designed to gracefully scatter ashes or be buried.
-Below we’ve highlighted some of the most popular biodegradable urns offered by U.S. funeral homes.
+There are a wide range of wonderful biodegradable urns on the market today!
+Some biodegradable urns will grow trees, while others are designed to scatter ashes or be buried gracefully.
+Below, we’ve highlighted some of the most popular biodegradable urns offered by U.S. funeral homes.

 Biodegradable Tree Urns